-While I have so far considered a dichotomy between low and high abundance, plants can exist in any state from extremely rare to ubiquitous.
-Likewise, pollinators inherently vary in their abundance (quantity component) and efficiency (quality component).
-As each pollinator offers a unique combination of the quantity and quality components of pollination, changes in a plant species' relative abundance in a community will shift the identity of the pollinator representing the most effective pollinator, and therefore, the pollination system resulting in a fitness optimum.
+While I have so far considered a dichotomy between low and high abundance, plant populations can exist in any state from extremely rare to abundant.
+Likewise, pollinators vary in their abundance (quantity component) and efficiency (quality component).
+As each pollinator offers a unique combination of quantity and quality components of pollination, changes in a plant species' relative abundance in a community will shift the identity of the pollinator representing the most effective pollinator, and therefore, the pollination system resulting in a fitness optimum.
 In this view, floral abundance shapes the plant selective landscape.
 Variations in plant abundance move the fitness peak of the selective landscape toward different pollination systems, fostering floral diversification.